 The DNR Right Under Your Nose

 You may have guessed that Telnyx is one of the few VoIP providers that is also a direct numbering resource.
-We’re authorized by the FCC as an interconnected VoIP numbering resource, and we own 2.5 million phone numbers across 20,000 North American rate centers and 60 countries (both local and national).
+We’re authorized by the FCC as an interconnected VoIP numbering resource, and we own millions of phone numbers across 20,000 North American rate centers and 60 countries (both local and national).
 We can also provide access to any available toll-free number.